openlawteam/tribute-contracts/docs/adapters/Configuration.md

 **keys** the configuration keys to set
 **values** the configuration values to set, must be same length as keys

-### function processProposal(DaoRegistry dao, bytes32 proposalId)
+### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data)

-Processes a previously created configuration proposal by applying the configuration to the DAO.
+Sponsors a proposal to apply a configuration change.

 **dao** is the DAO instance to be configured **proposalId** is the ID of a previously created configuration proposal which has not been sponsored